Elizabeth in the Bible: 10 Valuable Lessons We Can Learn From Her

 Elizabeth’s humility and acceptance of God’s will are evident in her reaction to Mary’s visit.
 Instead of feeling overshadowed by the magnitude of Mary’s role, she rejoices in the blessings bestowed upon her cousin.

-This reaction exemplifies a deep faith and understanding of God’s sovereignty, showcasing Elizabeth as a model of grace and humility.
+This reaction exemplifies a deep, unwavering faith and understanding of God’s sovereignty, showcasing Elizabeth as a model of grace and humility.

 10 Lessons from Elizabeth in the Bible and Their Relevance Today